osmyuh76/pdsnd_github/README.md

 2 - Popular stations and trip
 3 - Trip duration
 4 - User info
-5 - Data from the database
+5 - Data from the csv files

 ### Files used
 bikeshare.py